-This workforce development and skills needs analysis represents the latest industry intelligence and resulting work plan of the Australian Meat Processing Industry Reference Committee (IRC).
+This workforce development and skills needs analysis represents the latest industry intelligence and resulting Skills Forecast and Proposed Schedule of Work of the Meat Reference Committee (IRC).
 It was developed through research of national and industry data sources and ongoing input from IRC members and key stakeholders.
 The report is designed to provide the Australian Industry and Skills Committee (AISC) on the four-year rolling National Schedule of training product development and review work.